paradigma-cl/unbreakableID/README.md

 A beginning to understand, though dimly, that no country is an island unto itself, but as Bahá’u’lláh said: “The earth is but one country, and mankind its citizens.”
 [3]

-Without a strong guiding moral philosophy, men struggled on as best they could to respond to the world's new needs.
+Without a strong guiding moral philosophy, men struggled to respond to the world's new needs as best as they could.
 It is accepted that the times called for a more just and dignified station for a much wider spectrum of society.

 The world is nowadays dominated by a growing divide, a term that reflects the availability or unavailability of Information Technology and Communications (ICT) resources, analysed in terms of economic accessibility.
 This is called the digital divide.